There's revenue sitting in your email programme, in plain sight.

-If your open rates are under 25% or your automation sequences haven't been touched in six months, there's revenue you're leaving on the table.
+If your open rates are sliding or your automation sequences haven't been touched in six months, there's revenue you're leaving on the table.

-Email is the highest-ROI channel most businesses are running badly.
+Get started →Email is one of the highest-ROI channels, and one of the easiest to run badly.
 Spray-and-pray sending erodes list health, while neglected automation sequences leave revenue uncollected at every trigger point.
 The fix is usually straightforward: clean the list, build the right sequences and focus on revenue rather than opens.

 What good looks like.